Degree Apprenticeship funding for employers

 Find out what you need to know when it comes to funding and Degree Apprenticeships.

 What funding is available to employers?

-If you are not paying the Apprenticeship Levy you will be eligible to receive 90% contribution towards the training costs associated with a Higher or Degree Apprenticeship.
+If you are not paying the apprenticeship levy you will be eligible to receive 90% contribution towards the training costs associated with your Degree Apprenticeship.

-From 6 April 2017, the Government is introducing a levy on larger employers to fund apprenticeships.
-If your company’s wage bill is over £3 million your company will pay the Apprenticeship Levy of 0.5%.
+The government has introduced a levy on larger employers to fund apprenticeships.
+If your company’s wage bill is over £3 million your company will pay the apprenticeship levy of 0.5%.

-Administered by the Digital Apprenticeship Service, the Levy will be collected from the PAYE system and will apply to both public and private sectors across the UK.
-This will form part of an employer’s Digital Account and (in England only) the Government will add an extra 10% on any levy payments that are deposited.
+Administered by the Digital Apprenticeship Service, the levy will be collected from the PAYE system and will apply to both public and private sectors across the UK.
+The levy payments are held in your Digital Account.
 Each month's fund must be used within 24 months.
 Levy-paying employers can manage their apprenticeship funds by registering for the apprenticeship service.

 If your company’s wage bill falls below this limit, you will not pay the levy but you will still be eligible to receive 90% contribution towards training costs.